-As a young married couple, my husband and I constantly get people shock and wonder how is it that we found each other so early in life, let alone marry each other!
+We got married young.
+As a young married couple, my husband and I constantly shock people because they wonder how is it that we found each other so early in life?
+Let alone marry each other.

 Every time I reflect upon that question I try to come up with an answer and it’s hard for me to believe that I even had such a negative view of marriage when I was younger.

-In high school, I decided quickly that I never wanted to get married.
-I didn’t believe in marriage or the idea of it.
+I never wanted to get married.
+I believed that of myself in high school.
+Marriage didn’t seem to work.
 Most likely that belief stemmed from my parent’s divorce.
 I absolutely never wanted to admit that but I now know that it was.